-ARTICLE 3 1 Association Rights 2 3 3.1 All employee organization business, discussion and activities will be con-4 ducted by bargaining unit members or Association officials outside estab-5 lished classroom hours as defined in Article 14, and will be conducted in 6 places other than District property except when: 7 3.1.1 An authorized Association representative obtains advance per-8 mission from the Superintendent or his designee regarding the 9 specific time, place and type of activity to be conducted.
-3.1.2 10 The Superintendent can verify that such requested activities and 11 use of facilities will not interfere with the school programs 12 and/or duties of bargaining unit members, and will not directly 13 or indirectly interfere with the right of employees to refrain from 14 listening or speaking with an Association representative.
+ARTICLE 3 1 Association Rights 2 All employee organization business, discussion and activities will be con-3 3.1 4 ducted by bargaining unit members or Association officials outside estab-5 lished classroom hours as defined in Article 14, and will be conducted in 6 places other than District property except when: 7 3.1.1 An authorized Association representative obtains advance per-8 mission from the Superintendent or his designee regarding the 9 specific time, place and type of activity to be conducted.
+10 3.1.2 The Superintendent can verify that such requested activities and 11 use of facilities will not interfere with the school programs 12 and/or duties of bargaining unit members, and will not directly 13 or indirectly interfere with the right of employees to refrain from 14 listening or speaking with an Association representative.
 15 3.2 The Association may use the District's e-mail, school mailboxes and bul-16 letin board spaces designated by the Superintendent or his designee.
 17 3.2.1 Any literature to be distributed by the Association or posted on 18 designated Association bulletin board space must meet profes-19 sional and ethical standards; be dated; and identify the person(s) 20 and/or organization responsible for it.
 21 3.2.2 A copy of such postings or distributions must be delivered to the 22 Superintendent or designee at the same time as posting distribu-23 tion.
-24 3.3 The District will furnish the Association the names, addresses and phone 25 numbers of bargaining unit members no later than October 1 of each school year.
-26 27 3.4 Names, addresses, date of hire, and work location of all newly hired teach-28 ers shall be provided to the Exclusive Representative no later than five (5) 29 business days following the date of acceptance of employment.
+24 3.3 The District will furnish the Association the names, addresses and phone 25 numbers of bargaining unit members no later than October 1 of each 26 school year.
+27 3.4 Names, addresses, date of hire, and work location of all newly hired teach-28 ers shall be provided to the Exclusive Representative no later than five (5) 29 business days following the date of acceptance of employment.

-LI 1 2 3.5 The Association President/designee shall furnish in a timely manner to the District names and positions of members elected or appointed to represent 3 the Association.
-3 the Association.
-4 3.6 The District shall provide the Association with two (2) copies of the com- 5 plete Board of Education meeting agendas minus closed session material.
-6 Agenda and non-confidential material shall be available on the day it is de- 7 livered to the Board of Trustees.
-8 9 3.7 The District will comply with Education Code 44987. ı
+1 3.5 The Association President/designee shall furnish in a timely manner to the District names and positions of members elected or appointed to represent the Association.
+3.6 The District shall provide the Association with two (2) copies of the com- plete Board of Education meeting agendas minus closed session material.
+Agenda and non-confidential material shall be available on the day it is de- livered to the Board of Trustees.
+3.7 The District will comply with Education Code 44987.
+3.6